widcardw/widcardw.github.io/pages/index.md

 # Hi there

-I am widcardw, a student major in Computer Science.
+I am widcardw, a student of Computer Science.

 Member of [Manim Kindergarten](https://manim.org.cn).
 Shotacon.